NeLLi-team/gvclass/README.md

 ### Contamination and mixed populations
 - `estimated_contamination` is the only contamination estimate exposed in the final summary table.
 It is the trained model output and should be treated as the primary contamination estimate.
+- `contamination_type` is the high-level interpretation of the likely contamination source when the model estimate exceeds its reporting threshold.
 - Detailed diagnostic contamination fields remain available in the codebase and developer docs, but they are intentionally omitted from the main summary table.
 - `order_dup` and `gvog8_dup` summarize marker duplication.
 Values above ~2 suggest multiple populations or assembly chimeras; below ~1.5 is typically clean.
 - `gvog8_total` and `gvog8_unique` help distinguish true gene expansions (high total, moderate duplication) from assembly artefacts (high duplication, low uniqueness).